MinecraftForge/Documentation/docs/animation/implementing.md

 ```

 In this example, we've overridden the `handleEvents()` callback when we registered the TESR because the implementation is simple, but you could easily subclass
-AnimationTESR to achieve the same effect. `handleEvents()` callback for blocks takes two arguments: the tile entity being rendered, and an iterable of the events.
+AnimationTESR to achieve the same effect.
+The `handleEvents()` callback for blocks takes two arguments: the tile entity being rendered, and an iterable of the events.
-The call to ``chest.handleEvents`` calls a method located in the fictional `Chest` TileEntity, as the ASM is not accessible inside of the handleEvents method. is not accessible inside of the handleEvents method.
+The call to `chest.handleEvents()` calls a method located in the fictional `Chest` TileEntity, as the ASM is not accessible inside of the `handleEvents()` method.

 Items
 -------